 Imago

 1)Lauren Betts — C, UCLA

-2024–25 stats: 20.2 PPG, 9.5 RPG, 2.7 APG,2.9 BLK, 64.9% FG
+2024–25 stats: 20.2 PPG, 9.5 RPG, 2.7 APG, 2.9 BLK, 64.9% FG

 Betts is a traditional center without a proper three-ball.
 However, her size (6’7) in the paint and post presence is expected to transfer to the big leagues.
-She is elite around the rim, with her efficiency and decision-making.
+She is elite around the rim, thanks to her efficiency and decision-making.
 However, it will be interesting to see how she develops in her senior year before becoming a top pick in 2026.

+Imago